The preamble:

 Memorable Quotes:

-'My area of historical expertise is actually the reformation of manors'
+'My area of historical expertise is actually the reformation of manors''Yesterday I wrote an article about a roundabout'

 Something to do with 'jingoism'.
 I can't remember what the exact sentence was, but the fact he said the word 'jingoism' warrants note.